 - You may need to have some heart tests before starting methylphenidate oral solution.
 If you have questions, talk with your doctor.

 - Check blood pressure and heart rate as the doctor has told you.

 - This medicine may raise the chance of seizures in some people, including people who have had seizures in the past.
 Talk to your doctor to see if you have a greater chance of seizures while taking methylphenidate oral solution.

 - Avoid drinking alcohol while taking methylphenidate oral solution.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take methylphenidate oral solution with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take methylphenidate oral solution with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.